bernadsatriani/thornet/README.md

 3. Run Thornet

-  At this point, if all of the above commands were successful, then Thornet should now be installed and is ready to execute.
+  At this point in time, if all of the above commands were successful, then Thornet should now be installed and is ready to be executed.
   *Thornet requires root privileges, so run it with sudo if you're not root.*

    ```$ sudo thornet```